fprott/CPP_tutorial/theory.md

 ![http://www.codeadventurer.de/wp-content/uploads/2017/01/java_lambda.jpg](http://www.codeadventurer.de/wp-content/uploads/2017/01/java_lambda.jpg)

 # You only need structure when the program gets complicated, but then it is too late to structure it!
 So start with structure even if there is no initial benefit!
-Also never become an extermist!
+Also never become an extermist (unless you are already using an extremistic language like scala, then it is "when in Rom")!